demisto/content/Packs/HelloWorld/Integrations/HelloWorld/README.md

 This integration was built to interact with the sample SOAR Hello World API To check the API source code go to [GitHub](https://github.com/fvigo/soarhelloworld).

-## Configure HelloWorld on Cortex XSOAR
+## Configure HelloWorld on Demisto

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for HelloWorld.